 While seemingly a farfetched idea, many people may elect to build their own homes in the face of skyrocketing costs.
 There are many options out there for those who want to take this route, including DIY or semi-DIY plans, kit homes, community collaboration projects, or custom-built homes.

-But, such an endeavour may be labour intensive way to buy a house.
-You’d need to find a suitable, available plot of land to build on.
-You’ll also likely need to attain a specific self-build mortgage to proceed.
+But such an endeavour may be a labour-intensive way to buy a house.
+To start with, a suitable, available plot of land to build on will need to be found.
+The person involved will also likely need to attain a specific self-build mortgage to proceed.
 Before the building actually starts, contractors and the like will need to be consulted.

-You may find yourself in something of a project manager position – overseeing budgeting, ordering materials, checking the legal side of things, adhering to health and safety rules and more.
+Participants may find themselves in something of a project manager position – overseeing budgeting, ordering materials, checking the legal side of things, adhering to health and safety rules and more.
 There could be many complications to juggle and overcome.

 7. Lifetime ISA

 The spiritual successor to the Help to Buy ISA, Lifetime ISAs (LISA) offer house buying support to savers aged between 18 and 40.
-Up to £4,000 a year can be saved into a LISA until you reach 50, with the government adding a 25% bonus to your savings, up to a maximum of £1,000 per year.
-This bonus can eventually be used to buy a first home, or fund your retirement.
+Up to £4,000 a year can be saved into a LISA until the age of 50, with the government adding a 25% bonus to the savings, up to a maximum of £1,000 per year.
+This bonus can eventually be used to buy a first home, or fund a retirement.

-While a LISA can help you get onto the housing ladder, there may be certain limitations involved.
-If you need to access the money in your LISA for unexpected costs or emergencies, you may be hit with a 25% penalty.
+While a LISA can help people onto the housing ladder, there may be certain limitations involved.
+If one needs to access the money in a LISA for unexpected costs or emergencies, they may be hit with a 25% penalty.
 There is also a cap on the value of the property you can invest in with a LISA – with a current maximum of £450,000.

 8. Guarantor mortgages